arivictor/sequence/README.md

 ![](./cover.png)

 Sequence is a flexible job execution tool designed to manage and run a series of tasks defined in a YAML configuration file.
-It allows for sequential and conditional execution of tasks (bash, python, javascript, anything available in the terminal!), making it an ideal choice for automating workflows.
+Sequence together variousIt allows for sequential and conditional execution of tasks defined in-line, bash scripts, python, javascript, or anything available in your terminal!

 ## Features